placementstuff/placement/doc/source/user/placement.rst

 Deployment
 ==========

+# TODO(edleafe): Rewrite this once we have deployment settled.
 The placement-api service must be deployed at some point after you have upgraded to the 14.0.0 Newton release but before you can upgrade to the 15.0.0 Ocata release.
 This is so that the resource tracker in the nova-compute service